Right-of-Way / Permits

 The right-of-way is important for the installation and maintenance of streets and private and public utilities, including electrical, phone, sewer, and water and storm sewer lines.
 The right-of-way area behind the curb is also used for snow storage when the city plows streets.

-The city administers the use of this area with different types of permits.
+The city administers the use of this area with different types of right-of-way permits.

 An easement is the area of land that lies adjacent to the private property line.
 An easement allows public and private utilities to do work in the dedicated easement area without seeking permission from the property owner.
 The only difference between an easement and the right-of-way is the easement is private rather than public property.